 Email a photo by May 15 for your Husky ID to firstname.lastname@example.org.

-- Your Husky ID is a photo ID required to gain access to all parking areas, computer labs, and many other campus facilities.
+- Your Husky ID is a photo ID required to gain access to dorms, dining halls, computer labs, and many other campus facilities.
 You may deposit money onto your Husky ID account to use your ID like a debit card at a number of on- and off-campus locations

 - Orientation is mandatory and a great way to meet your fellow students!